dynamicguy/mw-docs/docs/integrations/elasticsearch.md

 You can configure an integration with the set of environment variables.

 When deploying on Heroku - you can use an add-on which provides Elasticsearch as a service.
-By default, MajorityWorld uses Elasticsearch 6.3.
+By default, DrikGallery uses Elasticsearch 6.3.

 When deploying somewhere else, you can use one of the following services: